joaomelo/hot-collection/README.md

 ### What is an Item?

-The items arrays promised by `loadItems` method and the items parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.
+The items arrays promised by `getItems` method and the items parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.

 HotCollection will inject inside every item the Firestore document key as the value of an `id` property.
 So, don't use `id` as a field name in any collection or things will break.